 Flank steak is a tough cut of meat, usually about one inch thick and a foot long.
-It’s noticeably more fibrous than most other types of steak, and most people either marinade it or add sauces.
+It’s noticeably more fibrous than most other types of steak, which is why most people either marinate it to tenderize it before cooking.

 This steak works well for techniques such as barbecue because it cooks best hot and fast.
 It’s also relatively affordable, despite its popularity, because it’s easy to cut into small pieces and use with other dishes such as fajitas and stir-frying.

 Flank steak has a rich beef flavor but almost no fat, aside from a little around the edges.
-The fiber-like muscles are far more prominent here, but the proper cooking will break apart the tougher tissues and create a more tender cut.
+The fibrous muscles are far more prominent here, but proper cooking will break apart its tougher tissues and help you serve up a more tender plate of beef.

 What Part of the Cow Is Flank Steak?

-Flank steaks come from the dense abdominal muscles on the bottom side of a cow’s belly.
-A typical flank steak comes from behind the plate, ahead of the shank, and just below the short loin and bottom sirloin.
+Flank steak comes from the dense abdominal muscles on the bottom side of a cow’s belly.
+A typical flank steak comes from behind the plate, before the shank and just below the short loin and bottom sirloin.